GOP ready to block elections bill in Senate showdown - News Break

 GOP ready to block elections bill in Senate showdown

-WASHINGTON — (AP) — The Democrats' expansive elections and voting bill headed for all but certain rejection late Tuesday in a key Senate test vote, providing a dramatic example of Republicans' use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.
+WASHINGTON — (AP) — The Democrats' expansive elections and voting bill is all but certain to be rejected in a key test vote in the Senate, providing a dramatic example of Republicans' use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.

-The far-reaching proposal, at nearly 900 pages, is viewed by backers as the civil rights issue of the era, legislation that is suddenly of the highest priority after the 2020 election as states impose restrictive new laws that could make it more difficult to vote.
-In the evenly split Senate, Republicans are united in opposition, seeing the bill as federal overreach and denying Democrats the 60 votes that would be needed to overcome the filibuster and begin debate.

-Hours before the vote, Sen. Joe Manchin, a moderate West Virginia Democrat who had been the party's lone holdout, unified Democrats in support of advancing the bill after others in the party agreed to consider changes he had sought.

 “I keep thinking there’s a few who want to,” Jeff Merkley, D-Ore., who authored the legislation in the Senate, said during a conference call Monday night with the group Our Revolution.
 “But when McConnell lowered the boom,” he continued, “we couldn’t get a single Republican to join us.”